-Performing operations on large lists- such as removing RPM packages from the database with the SUSE Manager Web interface- may take some time and the system may become unresponsive or signal "Internal Server Error 500".
+Performing operations on large lists (such as removing RPM packages from the database with the Uyuni Web UI) may take some time and the system may become unresponsive or signal "Internal Server Error 500".
 Nevertheless, the command will succeed in the background if you wait long enough.

-Login to the SUSE Manager WebUI to view the Home > Overview page.
+Login to the Uyuni Web UI to view the Main Menu > Home > Overview page.
 The Overview page contains summary panes that provide important information about your systems.

-Home > Overview is split into functional sections, with the most critical sections displayed first.
-Users can control which of the following sections are displayed by making selections on the Home > Your Preferences page.
+[guimenu]''Overview is split into functional sections, with the most critical sections displayed first.
+Users can control which of the following sections are displayed by making selections on the Main Menu > Home > Your Preferences page.
 Refer to Section 6.8, "Your Preferences" for more information.